whoisjorge/not-cat-gifs/README.md

 ## Contributing

-🎉 __First off, thanks for considering contributing to this repository!__
+🎉 __Feel free to propose any changes in a pull request.__

-If you find a bug or want to contribute to the code, you can help by submitting an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).
-If you are making a substantial change to the code, please discuss it first but feel free to propose any changes in a pull request:
+If you find a bug or want to contribute to the code, don't hesitate to submit an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).

-- Fork it!
+- Fork It And Make Your Own™
 - Create your feature branch: `git checkout -b my-new-feature`
 - Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`